 Early in August 1972, John Lennon had the idea to perform a live benefit for the pupils of Willowbrook School in New York City, a state-run institute for children with mental disabilities.
-Following three days of rehearsals, two concerts took place on this day at Madison Square Garden in Manhattan, New York City.
+Following three days of rehearsals, two concerts took place on 30 August 1972 at Madison Square Garden in Manhattan, New York City.
 They were the last full-scale performances given by Lennon in public.

 That Madison Square Gardens gig was the best music I enjoyed playing since the Cavern or even Hamburg… It was just the same kinda feeling when The Beatles used to really get into it.

 New Musical Express

 Lennon had seen Geraldo Rivera’s report for ABC TV on the physical and sexual abuse of the children and the poor facilities at the Staten Island school.
 He contacted Rivera and suggested they organise a benefit concert.
 Lennon enlisted the band Elephant’s Memory, with whom he had recently recorded the Some Time In New York City album, and rehearsals took place on 18, 20 and 22 August.

 Lennon was, like many Americans, scandalised by the conditions at Willowbrook.
 He likely also saw it as a chance to rehabilitate his public image, in the light of poor sales of Some Time In New York City and the Nixon administration’s ongoing attempts to deport him.
 The success of George Harrison’s Concert For Bangladesh the previous year may well have influenced his decision to get involved.